alice-doc/alice-analysis-tutorial/analysis/classes.md

 {% challenge "Example from AliPhysics - The AliMCEvent class" %}

+Inheritance is used widely in C++ code, and therefore also in AliROOT and AliPhysics.
 Take a look at the `AliMCEvent` class below
 ```cpp
     class AliMCEvent : public AliVEvent {
       public: